How to create an email list of UK businesses

-If you were planning on how to create an email list of UK businesses to use for your sales team to carry out direct marketing campaigns to your potential clients, what steps would you have to take?
+If you were thinking about creating your own email list for your sales team to carry out direct marketing campaigns, what steps would you have to take?

 We’ll actually share that information with you in this article and, after we’ve done that, we’ll tell you why, in our opinion, it’s better, cheaper, and quicker to buy in a bespoke GDPR-compliant list to start off with while building up your own list over time in the background.

 Email databases are a powerful business tool to help generate revenue and manage customer relationships.

 Your business will grow quicker and benefit from better rates of conversions if you get your B2B email database strategy right – but which approach should you prioritise?